 Make the Evening a Celebration

 Part of the fun of New Year’s Eve is the party!
-Make your night fun and interactive with the kids to help it feel more special and like a big deal.
+Make your night fun and a great time by being interactive with the kids to help it feel more special and like a big deal.

 Don’t forget to also order your party supplies.
 Setting resolutions is so much more fun with a fun party popper and hat.
-Here are a few easy items you can snag on Amazon (which means they will also arrive quickly, even if you’ve waited until the last minute)!
+Looking for more easy items to make the night extra fun?
+Click here to check out what you can snag on Amazon (which means they will also arrive quickly, even if you’ve waited until the last minute)!

 Following Up on Goal Progress